2019 April 6 to 14

 Head out to Cape Malay Quarter today, which is sprawling along the slopes of Signal Hill.
 Here we will enjoy a great mix of history and culture.
-Today, we will experience a hands-on lesson on how to cook like a real Cape Malay ‘Auntie’.
+Enjoy a hands-on lesson of how to cook like a real Cape Malay ‘Auntie’.
 We will fold samoosa’s and mix up some masala for a perfect pot of Cape Malay curry!
-It’s a great day for experiencing the local daily life in the Bo-Kaap.
+It’s certainly a great day for experiencing the local daily life in the Bo-Kaap.
 We will wrap up the day with a visit to Khayelitsha, on the Cape Flats.
 This township was created during the apartheid era as a dormitory area for the working class.
 If the founder has time, we will have the chance to meet with her and gather some personal insight into the area.

 This morning we will get a feel for Cape Town from the top of Table Mountain, which has been a guiding beacon to mariners rounding the Cape of Southern Africa.
 Enjoy a cable car ride up to the top of one of the most recognizable mountains.
 Then we will continue on to the wine land region below Boland Mountains; 5o minutes away.
 Visit Boschendal with preserved Cape Dutch buildings and its collection of priceless period furniture.
 Each wine estate we visit will offer tastings and cellar tours and lunch will be at one of the lovely locations.